skohub-io/skohub-blog/content/blog/2024-03-20-skohub-pages/index.md

 ## A simple workflow for publishing your SKOS vocab

-With SkoHub Pages we now provide a very simple way for publishing your SKOS vocabulary from a GitHub repository.
-It only involves [5-6 steps](https://github.com/skohub-io/skohub-pages#usage):
+With [SkoHub Pages](https://github.com/skohub-io/skohub-pages) we now provide a very simple way for publishing your SKOS vocabulary from a GitHub repository.
+It only involves 5-6 steps.

 ### Fork the skohub-pages repo.